CHILDREN & YOUTH WORK

 As you know, a huge amount of work goes into organising the holiday club every year – from all of the background preparation, painting backdrops, making teleporting machines, planning and buying craft materials, games, learning scripts- the list goes on and last year was no exception.
 The Starship Discovery Holiday Club ran successfully for 5 days with 40+ children.
 All the songs, bible dramas, puppet shows, crafts, decoration, games, and Watt family dramas were organised, performed and run by members of St Philips and the KMC.
 I feel that I say the same things every year, but for me it is the highlight of the year, and a privilege to be part of.

-Splash continues to support our sponsored child, Pingwende, co-ordinated by Val Poyser.
+Additionally, we continue to support our sponsored child, Pingwende through Splash, which is co-ordinated by Val Poyser.

-Alongside our normal Splash mornings, we also engage the children in special activities, which include our all-age Harvest Festival service, Christingle, the Crib service, the nativity, and prayers for Mothering Sunday.
+Alongside our normal Splash mornings, we also engage the children in special activities, which include our all-age Harvest Festival service, Christingle, the Crib service, the nativity, and Mothering Sunday activities.

-Splash is indebted to Ro Cowell for organising the materials needed to help the children make Christingles for the Service, to Mary Diggle and her team for organising the Mothering Sunday flowers and to Fiona Wall and her team who support Splash each week.
-Not forgetting Paul Kennaugh, for being a good sport and agreeing to play whatever songs we come up with for the nativity!
-We would like to record our gratitude to everyone involved in all of the activities mentioned above.
+Splash is indebted to Ro Cowell for organising the materials needed to help the children make Christingles for the Service, and to Kath Roberts for organising our ‘mini christingles’ for Splash’s Christmas tree, and Jo Mackriell for literally being prepared to play any song requested for the nativity!
+We would like to record our gratitude to everyone involved in all the activities mentioned above.